LeanneCodes/4hair-salon/README.md

 ### Confirming Data is Correct

-To prevent the workflow from breaking, the system will keep asking the user to confirm the data is correct, by entering either 1 for yes or 2 for no. If the user inputs another number, letter, presses enter or any other key, the system will ask the same question until it gets a valid answer of either 1 or 2.
+To prevent the workflow from breaking, the system will keep asking the user to confirm the data is correct.
+This will be done by entering either 1 for yes or 2 for no. If the user inputs another number, letter, presses the enter key or any other key, the system will ask the same question until it gets a valid answer of either 1 or 2.

 ![image](https://user-images.githubusercontent.com/81588887/133612180-fc1d858e-5973-4a6d-befd-50b6004be80e.png)
 User inputs the value of 3